Aidan-Shao/Aidan-Shao.github.io/_teaching/2014-spring-teaching-1.md

 Included here are comprehensive review materials we have summarized, featuring past exams and key summary sections to aid your studies.
 Please **respect the author's intellectual property**; do not distribute or share these files arbitrarily.

 [Download Past Exams and Summaries](http://www.kunmingshao.com/files/Fw_%20Previous%20exam%20for%20BIOL537.zip)

+（Copy and paste in the new website to download files）